Garmin Instinct 2X Solar vs Google Pixel Watch 4 (45mm)

 Which one is better?

 The Garmin Instinct 2X Solar is the better buy for most people - its unlimited battery life crushes the Google Pixel Watch 4 (45mm).
-That said, grab the Pixel Watch if you prefer a stunning display and faster charging - it's lighter at 1.29 oz.
+That said, grab the Pixel Watch if you prefer a brighter display and a more stylish design - it's lighter at 1.29oz compared to the Garmin's 2.4oz.

 Who should buy each?